Lake Nockamixon

 Lake Nockamixon is a reservoir in southeastern Pennsylvania, United States, and the largest lake in Bucks County.
 It is formed by a dam on Tohickon Creek and is the centerpiece of Nockamixon State Park.
 Swimming is not allowed in the lake, but boating is popular.
 The park maintains a marina and a boat rental as well as three other boat-launch areas.

 Sailboating is popular on the lake, with an active sail club organizing activities.
 Kayaking and small motor (up to 20 hp permitted) boating for fishing and recreation is also plentiful.

 Fishing from boats and the bank is popular, and common species include striped bass, walleye, pickerel, carp, largemouth and smallmouth bass, muskellunge, and catfish.
 The water is stained by vegetation and has a very faint current, since the lake is part of the course of Tohickon Creek.
 It is also fed by two other creeks known as Haycock Run and Three Mile Run.

 In the winter, the water sometimes freezes over, allowing for ice skating and ice fishing.
 The lake is surrounded by horse trails which provide for hiking as well.

-Visitors to the lake can stay in one of several cabins, at nearby Weisel Youth Hostel, or at one of the many local private campgrounds.
+Visitors to the lake can stay in one of several cabins, at the nearby Weisel Youth Hostel, or at one of the many local private campgrounds.

 Water is released from the dam (assuming the reservoir has enough water) on the 3rd full weekend of March and the first full weekend of November to facilitate whitewater paddling on Tohickon Creek.
 The releases provide enough water to paddle all of the creek, from below the dam to confluence with the Delaware River.
 The most popular section is the last 3 miles, from Ralph Stover State Park to the Delaware River.
 Releases are timed to provide sufficient flows in that section from about 9 AM until 4 PM on both Saturday and Sunday.